Atlas is Your Perfect Context: One-Shot Customization for Generalizable Foundational Medical Image Segmentation

 \subsection{Medical Image Segmentation}

-Medical image segmentation has long been a prominent research focus, with deep learning emerging as the dominant approach.
-Early deep learning methods relied on supervised learning, leading to the development of numerous state-of-the-art architectures, including U-Net variants \cite{ronneberger2015_UNet, zhou2019TMI_unet++}, Transformer-based models \cite{gao2021miccai_UTNet, wang2022ICASSP_mtunet, zhou2023tmi_nnformer}, and frameworks based on Mamba \cite{xing2024miccai_segmamba, liu2024tmi_swinUMamba, ruan2024acm_vmunet}.
+Medical image segmentation has long been an active research area, with deep learning emerging as the dominant approach.
+Early deep learning methods relied on supervised learning, leading to the development of numerous architectures, including U-Net variants \cite{ronneberger2015_UNet, zhou2019TMI_unet++}, Transformer-based models \cite{gao2021miccai_UTNet, wang2022ICASSP_mtunet, zhou2023tmi_nnformer}, and frameworks based on Mamba \cite{xing2024miccai_segmamba, liu2024tmi_swinUMamba, ruan2024acm_vmunet}.
 These methods have demonstrated remarkable performance across a wide range of segmentation tasks, particularly when sufficient annotated data is available.
-By incorporating a fully automated pipeline design, nnU-Net \cite{isensee2021_NM_nnunet} optimizes preprocessing, architecture, and hyperparameters for each dataset, providing a robust and adaptable solution.
+By incorporating an automated pipeline, nnU-Net \cite{isensee2021_NM_nnunet} optimizes preprocessing, architecture, and hyperparameters, providing a robust and adaptable solution.
 Its comprehensive design has set a standard for supervised learning methods in the field.

 However, these methods face significant challenges when dealing with out-of-distribution data or new segmentation tasks \cite{zhang2024CVPR_mapseg}.
 Their performance deteriorates in scenarios that deviate from the training domain, and adapting to new or specific tasks often requires retraining the model from scratch.
 This process is heavily reliant on annotated data and substantial computational resources, making it impractical for deployment in highly customized clinical tasks.